 Siladasa was ordained in 1992 and his name means, Servant of Ethics.
 He is an excellent Dharma teacher, running Introduction to Buddhism courses and leading Dharma Study at the Centre.
 He is a Private and Public Preceptor and supports and mentors men wanting to join the Order.

 Viryasiddhi was ordained in 2012 and his name means, Accomplished in Energy and Valour.
 He leads Men’s Dharma Study at the MBC on Monday night and supports those men who wish to join the Order.
 Serves as Treasurer on the MBC Management Committee.

 Padmasiddhi was ordained in 1996 and his name means, Lotus Success.
 He is happy to share his love of the Dharma and you will find him at the MBC on Thursdays and leading the monthly meditation sesshin day retreats.

 Carunetra was ordained in 2009 and her name means, Kindly Eyed.
 You will see her at the Thursday Night class leading meditation or pujas, a devotional practice.
 Serves on the MBC Management Committee.

 Apada was ordained in 2014 and his name means in Pali, The Trackless One.
 He enjoys meditation and sharing meditation experience with others.
 Apada leads the meditation sesshin retreats and introduction to meditation courses throughout the year.
 Serves on the MBC Management Committee.

 Arunamalin is the Men’s Mitra Convenor, supporting those who have made a commitment to practicing Buddhism with the Triratna Buddhist Community.
 Arunamalin was ordained in 2004 and his name means, Surrounded by the Dawn Sun.
-A leader of Men’s Study on Monday Night and MBC Bookkeeper.
-He is also a Private Preceptor, supporting men who wish to join the Order.
+A leader of Men’s Study on Monday Night and a Private Preceptor, supporting men who wish to join the Order.